MichaelCade/90DaysOfDevOps/Days/day60.md

 ![](Images/Day60_IAC5.png)

 We can then also navigate to our WordPress front end.
-Much like when we went through this process with docker-compose in the containers section we can now run through the setup and our wordpress posts would be living in our MySQL database.
+Much like when we went through this process with docker-compose in the containers section we can now run through the setup and our WordPress posts would be living in our MySQL database.

 ![](Images/Day60_IAC6.png)

-Obviously now we have covered containers and Kubernetes in some detail, we probably know that this is ok for testing but if you were really going to be running a website you would not do this with containers alone and you would look at using Kubernetes to achieve this, Next up we are going to take a look using Terraform with Kubernetes.
+Now we have covered containers and Kubernetes in some detail, we probably know that this is ok for testing but if you were going to be running a website you would not do this with containers alone and you would look at using Kubernetes to achieve this, Next up we are going to take a look using Terraform with Kubernetes.

 ### Provisioners